Understanding Constituent ID and System Record ID in Raiser's Edge NXT

 What is it?

-• The System Record ID is a unique ID that cannot be edited by users.
+• The System Record ID is a unique ID for constituents.

 How to Find the System Record ID: